-At September 30, 2006, there was \$23,074 of total unrecognized compensation cost related to nonvested, share-based compensation arrangements.
-This cost is expected to be recognized over a weighted average period of 3.6 years.
+At March 31, 2007, there was \$30,377 of total unrecognized compensation cost related to nonvested, share-based compensation arrangements.
+This cost is expected to be recognized over a weighted average period of 3.3 years.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 Expected volatilities are based on historical volatilities from guideline companies since the Company does not have sufficient history as a publicly traded company.
 Implied volatilities were considered, but the guideline companies selected do not have an active market for their options.
 The Company also uses the expected lives used by guideline companies to estimate the expected life of options granted, which represents the period of time that options granted are expected to be outstanding.
-The Company uses historical data to estimate employee terminations and resulting forfeiture rates within the option pricing model.
-The risk-free interest rate for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of the grant.
+The Company also uses historical data to estimate employee terminations and resulting forfeiture rates within the option pricing model.
+The risk-free interest rate is based on the U.S. Treasury yield curve for the expected life of the option in effect at the time of the grant.
 The fair value of option grants is recognized using the straight-line recognition method.
-Weighted-average assumptions used for option grants for the three months ended September 30, 2006 and 2005, respectively, are as follows:
+Weighted-average assumptions used for option grants for the three and nine month periods ended March 31, 2007 and 2006, respectively, are as follows: